Teach Riding With A Riding Lesson Plan

 Notwithstanding the rare exception, I have come to the opinion that people who teach off the cuff and don’t use a riding lesson plan, are usually ones who aren’t grounded in the basics and have a weak foundation.
-Usually they teach primarily to keep their cash flow going.
-Rarely are they students of horsemanship but are artists of the quick fix, the gimmick and what to do for the best ribbon chasing.
+They’re usually teaching as a means of keeping their cash flow going as their chief motivation.
+They’re normally not students of horsemanship but are artists of the quick fix, the gimmick and what to do for the best ribbon chasing.
 They’re the ‘users’ of the horse industry.

 Or else they’re instructors who are ignorant of what it takes to plan a lesson, use a system or method, and develop depth in their riding program.